oz123/solarized-mate-terminal/README.md

 ## Usage

-Click on `edit->profiles` in your `mate-terminal`, create 2 empty profiles, name them `solarized-dark` and `solarized-light` if you like.
 Then run the script in the following way:

-    $ bash solarized-mate.sh dark profile0
-    $ bash solarized-mate.sh light profile1
+    $ bash solarized-mate.sh

 Restart you terminal, enjoy a beatiful theme!

+The above will create a dark and light solarized themes.
+To remove these themes, run the script in the following
+way:

+    $ bash solarized-mate --reset

+Be warned though, this will remove all  custom themes, not just the ones installed by the script.